gmalim/NBA_analysis/README.md

 	- **Questionable NBA All-Stars:** *Kyle Lowry, Kevin Love, Kristaps Porzingis, John Wall, Al Horford, Goran Dragic*
 	- **Snubbed NBA non-All-Stars:** *Blake Griffin, Ben Simmons, Dwight Howard*

+## Discussion

+There are several caveats to the analysis:

+- NBA player data used in the analysis are summary statistics over a complete season, while the NBA All-Star game is played halfway through a season.
+Therefore the analysis might actually be more suited to predict the selection of the All-NBA teams awarded at the end of the season.
+- All-Star level players can be injured before the All-Star game but recover before the season ends and still pass the minimum number of games requirement to be included in the analysis.
+- Similarly, players selected for the All-Star game who get injured before the All-Star game are replaced by other players who otherwise would not have been selected.
+For instance in 2018, Paul George and Goran Dragic were injury replacements.
+- All-Star level players can transfer between conferences during a season.
+For instance in 2018, Blake Griffin transferred from the Clippers in the Western Conference to the Pistons in the Eastern Conference.
+- All-Star selection is not only determined by a player's individual performance, but also by his team's performance before the All-Star break.
+Team performance is included in the analysis by the *TW/82* statistic (i.e. the fraction of team wins over a full season), but no attempt has been made to tune the weight of this statistic compared to other data features.
+- Similarly, All-Star selection is (partly) based on fan voting, and therefore popular players can get selected even if they played poorly during the season.